tabbykatz/portfolio/writings/hello-world.md

 _I have long wanted to publish my writing from the terminal, and now I can!_

----

 # Inspiration

 If you, like me, are new to programming with an interest in front-end development, I cannot recommend the twitter dev community strongly enough.
-I started my first round of <a href ="https://www.100daysofcode.com" target="_blank">#100DaysOfCode</a> and found my people.
+I started my first round of [#100DaysOfCode](https://www.100daysofcode.com) and found my people.
 It is through this community that I fell in love with Javascript, for better or worse.
 It's rare to find a group online that lifts up more than it knocks down, but this is one.

 # Holberton Portfolio Project